 Volunteers drive the Special Olympics movement here in Alberta and with Harold Cornish at the helm, the future is bright for athletes in Leduc.

-Harold moved from Edmonton to Collingwood, Ont. in 2007 and quickly got involved with the Games Organizing Committee for the Ontario Winter Games in 2008.
+Harold moved from Edmonton to Collingwood, Ont. in 2007 and quickly got involved with the Games Organizing Committee for the Special Olympics Ontario Winter Games 2008.

-After a great experience, Harold shifted his volunteer efforts to Special Olympics and quickly assumed the role of Community Coordinator for Special Olympics Ontario-Collingwood and Area in 2009.
+After a successful experience, Harold would assume the role of Community Coordinator for Special Olympics Ontario-Collingwood and Area

 “Volunteerism has been a part of my life since 1978, and as a graduate of Leadership Edmonton, I felt it was important to get involved in my new community,” said Harold.